 - installation of a steam turbine to produce electricity from waste heat

 - changes in process control to optimize electricity consumption

-In the future, the planned gasification of the Pirdop plant and the installation of a solar power plant will contribute to further reduction of CO2 emissions.
+The planned gasification of the Pirdop plant and the installation of a solar power plant in 2021 will enable Aurubis Bulgaria to continuously reduce CO2 emissions further.

 Environmental Protection Measures & Projects

-- Extension of the project to also optimize the flash smelter furnace slag cooling process planned
+- Extension of the project to further optimize the flash smelter furnace slag cooling process until Q4 24/25

 Installing a new sand bed filter unit in the industrial wastewater treatment plant

 - Investigation of optimization possibilities continues